-Both SDA and SCL must be connected to a positive supply voltage via a pullup resistor.
-These resistors should comply with the IC specification that ranges from 2 k $\Omega$ to 19 k $\Omega$ .
+Both SDA and SCL must be connected to a positive supply voltage via pullup resistors.
+These resistors should comply with the I^2C specification that ranges from 2 $k\Omega$ to 19 $k\Omega$.
 When the bus is free, both lines are high.
 The address byte is the first byte received following the START condition from the master device.
 The 7-bit address is factory preset to 0101 100.
-Table 7 lists the calls that the TMDS261B responds to.
+Table 7 lists the calls to which the TMDS361B responds.